Creamydark/cvsu_go_demo/README.md

 7. **Notifications**:
    - Displays notifications and reminders, such as greeting messages from the university.

 These features suggest that the app is designed to help students and instructors manage their academic information, stay informed about courses, and receive notifications from the university.
 The app appears to prioritize ease of use, accessibility, and comprehensive details about academic offerings and institutional values.
+The sign-in functionality is a placeholder and does not connect to any server or API, as the app is a demo.

 **Technologies and Tools Used:**
 - **Kotlin**: A modern programming language for Android development.